Standard Textile And Vestagen Establish Strategic Partnership For VESTEX® Apparel For Healthcare Workers

-Cincinnati, Ohio and Orlando, Fla. — August 18, 2017 — Standard Textile Co., Inc. and Vestagen Protective Technologies, Inc. announced this week a strategic partnership to market VESTEX® Active Barrier1 garments that are designed to minimize the risks to healthcare workers associated with unexpected exposures to body fluids during everyday use.
+Cincinnati/Orlando, Fla. — August 18, 2017 — Standard Textile Co.
+Inc. and Vestagen Protective Technologies Inc. announced this week a strategic partnership to market VESTEX® Active Barrier1 garments that are designed to minimize the risks to healthcare workers associated with unexpected exposures to body fluids during everyday use.
 The co-exclusive sales and marketing agreement covers acute and post-acute healthcare facilities in the U.S. and Canada.
 Standard Textile healthcare sales representatives will be supported by Vestagen personnel, who will also take the lead on working with institutional customers during the implementation process.

 “For over 70 years, Standard Textile has been synonymous with innovation in the hospitality, healthcare, workwear and consumer sectors,” said Norman Frankel, Executive Vice President/Sales at Standard Textile.
 “With VESTEX, we are offering breakthrough technology for healthcare workers that complements our existing specialty product lines designed to address the unique needs of healthcare institutions.
 The growing environmental risks to workers and patients in the healthcare setting are well-documented.
 Vestagen is a pioneer in the development of “active barrier” fabric that incorporates multiple technologies to help minimize these risks while being comfortable and durable for everyday use.
 We are delighted to partner with Vestagen to bring garments made with this outstanding product to our American and Canadian customers.”